MicroEJ/Example-Wi-Fi-Setup/com.microej.example.wifi.setup.rest/README.md

   - ECOM-NETWORK-2.0 or higher

 # Dependencies
-This library depends the following project libraries:
+This library depends on the following project libraries:
    - com.microej.example.wifi.setup

-To provide this, build the project or activate the ivy configuration `Resolve dependencies in workspace`.

 _All dependencies are retrieved transitively by Ivy resolver_.